Honda City: Turkey

 The City, sold only as a sedan, was launched in Turkey in October 2021, imported from India and coming with the 1.5-litre petrol engine with a CVT transmission.
-It is available in two trim levels, Elegance and Executive.The elegance trim level has been stopped sales in Turkey as of the 2024 model year due to lack of demand.The reason for the low demand is that customers buy the executive trim level because there is little price difference between the elegance trim level and the executive trim level, which is a higher trim level.
+It is available in two trim levels, Elegance and Executive.
+The elegance trim level has been stopped sales in Turkey as of the 2024 model year due to lack of demand.
+The reason for the low demand is that customers buy the executive trim level because there is little price difference between the elegance trim level and the executive trim level, which is a higher trim level.

 Brazil

 The City sedan and hatchback were introduced in Brazil on 18 November 2021.
 It is powered with the 1.5-litre direct injection i-VTEC DOHC engine, which was not offered in other markets before.
 The adoption of the direct injection system allows for a higher compression ratio and greater optimisation of the burning of the air/fuel mixture.
 The engine also supports flex fuel, being capable of running on a mixture of petrol and ethanol, regardless of proportion.
 The car is sold in the EX (sedan only), EXL and Touring trim levels.

+The first-facelifted City sedan and hatchback was introduced in Brazil on 30 October 2024, with four trims for both bodystyles: LX, EX, EXL and Touring, it is powered by the 1.5-litre i-VTEC petrol engine.